This page was last updated on Jan. 4, 2023, with newly obtained records.

 OMB plans to convene a “Border/zero tolerance resources working group” that includes a number of officials from DHS, DOJ, and HHS.

-Rosenstein instructs federal prosecutors that, per Sessions’s orders, attorneys in their offices shouldn’t be categorically declining to prosecute adults traveling with children under 5 years old, according to a summary of the call by Bash that is later provided to the DOJ IG.
+Rosenstein instructs federal prosecutors that, per Sessions’s orders, attorneys in their offices shouldn’t be categorically declining to prosecute adults traveling with children under 5 years old, according to a summary of the call by John Bash that is later provided to the DOJ IG.

 Stephen Miller exchanges emails with DHS communications staff about a reporter inquiry about a President Trump tweet about family separation.
 Jonathan Hoffman writes, “The family separation policy is the same as it was under the prior administration.”
 After being forwarded the email chain, Wolf says he “also talked to Miller.”